Cubes, cacti, and framed long knots: The cactus action on the tower and the cubes action on framed long knots

 Having completed the homotopy of maps $\Ov^1(m) \x (\K^{fr})^m \to \tAM_n^{fr}$, we just have to check the $\SS_m$-invariance throughout each of the four steps.
 For this first three steps, the formulas are manifestly $\SS_m$-invariant.
 In Step 4, the $\SS_m$-invariance of the required reparametrizations follows from that of the first three steps and of the action of $\PCact$ on $\tAM_n^{fr}$. \end{proof}

 \begin{corollary} The Dyer--Lashof operations on $\K^{fr}$ from the $\CC_2$-action and on $\tAM_n^{fr}$ from the $\PCact$-action are compatible via the evaluation map. \end{corollary}

-\begin{proof} In the diagram \eqref{Eq:compatibility-diagram}, all of the horizontal maps are $\SS_m$-invariant, and all the vertical maps on the left-hand side are $\SS_m$-equivariant.
-If we take the appropriate quotients by $\SS_m$ on the left-hand side, the first, second, and fourth squares commute on the nose, while the third one commutes up to homotopy by Theorem \ref{T:dyer-lashof-compatible-space-level}.
-Thus the whole resulting diagram commutes, and we obtain the following commutative square:
+\begin{proof} In the diagram \eqref{Eq:compatibility-diagram}, the horizontal maps are $\SS_m$-invariant, and the vertical maps on the left-hand side are $\SS_m$-equivariant.
+After taking quotients by $\SS_m$ on the left-hand side, the resulting rectangle still commutes up to homotopy by Theorem \ref{T:dyer-lashof-compatible-space-level}, yielding the following homotopy commutative square: